pypimo/pypimo/README.md

 ## 🙋‍♀️I am a FrontEnd Web Developer

-- 🔭 I’m a second year engineering undergrad
+- 👩‍💻 I’m a second year engineering undergrad passionate about Computer Science
 - 🌱 Learning technologies that I find interesting along the way
 - ⚡ I enjoy listening to music 🎧 and watching movies 📺 and reading books 📚